leadpresence/Mblog/README.md

 # Mblog

-A new Flutter that shows recent sport and movies news #Firebase Realtime database & #Firebase Storage.
+A new Flutter that shows recent sport and movies news #Firebase Realtime database,Authentication & #Firebase Storage.

 ## Getting Started